 - Management roadshow – allows key investors to access management, usually attended by the Chief Executive Officer, Chief Financial Officer and IR Director;

-- Attending broker conferences – Management regularly attend and present at various conferences hosted by a variety of brokers to ensure a wide variety of shareholders, including those from different geographies, also have access to management; and
+- Attending broker conferences – Management regularly attends and presents at various conferences hosted by a variety of brokers to ensure a wide variety of existing shareholders and potential shareholders, including those from different geographies, also have access to management; and

 - Responding promptly – the Group is committed to responding to any investor-related queries within a short time frame.

-The primary method of communication with shareholders is by electronic means, helping to make the Company more environmentally friendly.
+We aim to encourage our shareholders to receive communications by electronic means, helping to make the Company more environmentally friendly.
 Information available on the Company's website includes current and historic copies of the Annual Report and Accounts, full and half-year financial statements, market announcements, corporate governance information, the Terms of Reference for the Audit, Nomination and Remuneration Committees and the Matters Reserved for the Board.

 The Annual General Meeting gives all shareholders the opportunity to communicate directly with the Board and their participation is welcomed.
 The Chairmen of the Remuneration, Nomination, Audit and CSR Committees will be present at the AGM and will be in a position to answer questions relevant to the work of those Committees.
 It is the Company's practice to propose separate resolutions on each substantial issue at the Annual General Meeting.
 The Chairman will advise shareholders on the proxy voting details at the meeting.